specklesystems/speckle-arcgis/Readme.md

 #### Dev Environment

-For a better development experience in your editor, we recommend creating a [virtual environment in ArcGIS](https://pro.arcgis.com/en/pro-app/2.8/arcpy/get-started/work-with-python-environments.htm).
-In the venv, you'll just need to install `specklepy`.
+For a better development experience in your editor, we recommend creating a [virtual conda environment in ArcGIS](https://pro.arcgis.com/en/pro-app/2.8/arcpy/get-started/work-with-python-environments.htm).
+In the new conda environment, you'll just need to install `specklepy` and `panda3d`.

 ### Debugging